Pylons/pyramid_formish/docs/index.rst

   configuration of override Formish template locations.

-- A ``formish:form`` ZCML directive which can be used to configure a :mod:`repoze.bfg.formish` "form controller".
+- A ``formish:form`` ZCML directive which can be used to configure a :mod:`pyramid_formish` "form controller".

-- A ``formish:forms`` ZCML directive which can be used to configure a collection of :mod:`repoze.bfg.formish` "form controllers" to be able to render them in the same HTML page.
+- A ``formish:forms`` ZCML directive which can be used to configure a collection of :mod:`pyramid_formish` "form controllers" to be able to render them in the same HTML page.

 ZCML Directives